LibreOffice/dictionaries/en/README_en_GB.txt

  2013-08-25 - GB Forked by Marco A.G.Pinto
- 2016-06-10 - NOSUGGEST added to this clean version of the GB .AFF (Marco A.G.Pinto) 2016-06-21 - COMPOUNDING added to this clean version of the GB .AFF (Áron Budea) 2016-08-01 - GB changelog is no longer included in the README file.
+ 2016-06-10 - NOSUGGEST added to this clean version of the GB .AFF (Marco A.G.Pinto) 2016-06-21 - COMPOUNDING added to this clean version of the GB .AFF (Áron Budea) 2016-08-01 - GB changelog is no longer included in the README file 2016-09-11 - .AFF + .DIC now use Linux line endings

 -------